Water Margin: Video games

 Video games based on the novel include Konami's console RPG series Suikoden and Koei's strategy game Bandit Kings of Ancient China.
-Other games with characters based on the novel or were partly inspired by it include: Jade Empire, which features a character "Black Whirlwind" who is based on Li Kui; Data East's Outlaws Of The Lost Dynasty, which was also released under the titles Suiko Enbu and Dark Legend; Shin Megami Tensei: IMAGINE.
+Other games with characters based on the novel or were partly inspired by it include: Jade Empire, which features a character "Black Whirlwind" who is based on Li Kui; Data East's Outlaws Of The Lost Dynasty, which was also released under the titles Suiko Enbu and Dark Legend; Shin Megami Tensei: Imagine.
 There is also a beat em' up game Shuǐhǔ Fēngyún Chuán (水滸風雲傳 (Water and Wind)), created by Never Ending Soft Team and published by Kin Tec in 1996.
 It was re-released for the Mega Drive and in arcade version by Wah Lap in 1999.
 An English version titled "Water Margin: The Tales of Clouds and Winds" by Piko Interactive translated and released in 2015.
-Some enemy sprites are taken from other beat 'em ups and modified, including Knights of the Round, Golden Axe and Streets of Rage.MusicYan Poxi, a Pingju form of the story focused on the concubine Yan Poxi, was performed by Bai Yushuang and her company in Shanghai in the 1930s.Water Marginised (水滸後傳) (2007) is a folk reggae narrative by Chan Xuan.
-It tells the story of a present-day jailbird who travels to Liangshan Marsh in hope of joining the outlaw band, only to find that Song Jiang and his men have all taken bureaucratic jobs in the ruling party.
+Some enemy sprites are taken from other beat 'em ups and modified, including Knights of the Round, Golden Axe and Streets of Rage.

+In the 8th canto of the 2023 video game Limbus Company, A faction based on the 108 heroes appears as both allies and antagonists.